BraveHeart-tex/Cash-Stash-v2/README.md

 You can check out the live of of this application from this [link](https://cash-stash.vercel.app)

-- You can use the following credentials to sign in to the application
+- You can click on the 'Login as a test user' to test the application.
-  > Email: testUser@gmail.com
-  > Password: testuser123

 ## Key Features

 1. Create an account by signing up.
 You can use your Google or Github account to sign in.